xlladdins/xll24/README.md

 There is a reason why many companies don't use the ancient Microsoft Excel C SDK.
 It is notoriously difficult to use.
-The xll library makes it easy.
-Just register your functions and macros by telling excel how to call them.
+The xll library makes it easy to register your functions and macros.

 ## Function

 An Excel function is purely functional.
-Every Excel function returns a result that depends only on the function arguments.
+It returns a result that depends only on the function arguments.
-Specify the return type, what C++ function to be called by Excel, and the argument types.
-Put it in a category and provide a short help description to make it easy for users to find and use your function.
-More extensive documentation can be provided by a URL.
+To call a C or C++ function from Excel you must register it with Excel.

-Here is what you need to write in order to register `xll_hypot` as `STD.HYPOT` in Excel.
+Here is how to register `xll_hypot` as `STD.HYPOT` in Excel.
 If `x` and `y` are doubles then `xll_hypot(x, y)` returns the length of the hypotenuse of a right triangle with sides `x` and `y` as a double.
 ```C++